Weather in Taiwan

 Weather in Taiwan is at the mercy of the tropical monsoon climate that also effects the southern portion of China's mainland.

-Expats moving to the island can leave leggings and the winter woolies behind; summers are hot and humid, and winters are relatively mild.
+Expats moving to the island can leave leggings and the winter warmers behind as summers are hot and humid, while winters are relatively mild.

-The northern part of the country can potentially experience slightly cooler temperatures off-season, but lows rarely dip below 54°F (12°C).
-Average temperature is recorded at a comfortable 72°F (22°C).
+The northern part of the country can potentially experience slightly cooler temperatures off-season, but lows rarely dip below 54°F (12°C), with the average annual temperature sitting at a comfortable 72°F (22°C).